Knowing the ruleset id generating alerts

 There are two solutions to this problem, either add the ID to an additional_data field, otherwise use classification.ident.
 However, the later is only valid if we are 100% sure that rules can not generate alert for multiple classification.
 Ramon is the LML ruleset maintainer, he might have interesting opinion to share on this topic.

-#2 Updated by almost 12 years ago
+#2 Updated by about 12 years ago

 I'll opt for doing it in additional_data.
 It's probably a good idea to add the revision in there, too.